msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 ## Known Limitations

 - Since this application is written in AHKv2, interface design is limited to what's available resources.
-- Although efforts have been made to maximize user interface, the primary goal is focused towards better functionality and reliability.
+- Although efforts have been made to maximize user interface, the primary goal is focused on better functionality and reliability.

 ## Localization

 Unfortunately, Hymnal Browser Lite only offers English and Tagalog presentations.
-We currently don't have plans of other languages as it will need to recreate the hymn files.
+We currently don't have plans for other languages as it will need to recreate the hymn files.

 ## Code Architecture

 Classes are broken down into different files to keep the code organized and maintainable.
 The code structure relies on object-oriented programming.

-The program consists of several classes in which every class has different purposes.
-(See list of classes below)
+The program consists of several classes in which every class has a different purpose.
+(See the list of classes below)

 Since an [external library](#code-dependencies) is needed to make the program run properly, most of the functions are custom and may not be explained very well.
 Many custom codes are implemented and inspired by Python's syntax and terminology like the use of leading underscores ( _ ) to indicate a method that should only be used internally.

-#### Syntax and Terminologies
+#### Syntax and Terminology

 (No content yet.)